lawalOyinlola/scissorsWeb/README.md

 - Seamlessly integrates light and dark mode themes based on the user's device default settings.
 - Automatically detects users preferred theme based on their device settings between light and dark modes, providing a personalized browsing experience.

+#### Link Management:

+- Easily organize URLs by toggling between sorting options from "Newest to Oldest" or vice versa, offering flexibility in navigating through the link collection.
+- Utilize the search functionality to swiftly locate specific links by entering keywords or phrases, streamlining the retrieval process within the extensive list of URLs.

 ## Usage

 - Try for free: Click to scroll to the Trim Url section to use application.